bugfishtm/sf-lb-bsortselect/README.md

 # 📦 Bugfish Sortselect Library

 > [!Warning]
 > This repository contains plugins for Suitefish CMS.
 For issues with third-party software or code included in this plugin, please contact the respective authors (search online by name).
-For Suitefish CMS-specific issues, create a ticket at: https://github.com/bugfishtm/bugfish-jquery-sortselect.
+For Software-specific issues, create a ticket at: https://github.com/bugfishtm/bugfish-jquery-sortselect.

 ## 📙 Introduction